themindfulbit/td/_content/1-episodes/2014-09-15-079-exploring-fastmail.md

 > {{ theme:partial src="aside-header" voice="potatowire" text="If you're all-in" }}
 >
 > If you are doing this for a domain that is already setup with FastMail, creating a new personality will be how you generate an originating email address that is different from your log in.
 You won't have to worry about SMTP settings, since they will already be set.
-As I aluded to above, I use many addresses to only receive email, and if I do want to respond, I have to choose a different personality or stop and create it.
+As I alluded to above, I use many addresses to only receive email, and if I do want to respond, I have to choose a different personality or stop and create it.

 There are a couple different options for receiving messages from an external email through FastMail.
 The easiest option is to setup mail forwarding from the old email account.
 For iCloud, login to the iCloud web mail and open the preferences (gear icon in the lower left).
 Add your FastMail email address for the forwarding service.
 I prefer to keep all of the mail in iCloud and do nothing with it other than forward.
 I no longer use iCloud mail at all.